Sonu Nigam: Singing style and influence

 Sonu Nigam at an event in 2012.

 Sonu Nigam is considered as one of the most versatile singers in the history of Indian music industry.
-Forbes India has recognised Sonu Nigam as one of the most versatile singers in India.
-Additionally, entertainment platform Radio Mirchi, music company Saregama, and media outlet Outlook India have recognised Sonu Nigam as the most versatile Indian singer of his generation.
+Forbes India has described Nigam as a versatile singer.
+Additionally, Radio Mirchi, Saregama, and Outlook India have described Nigam as a versatile singer.

-Nigam is widely regarded as the Lord of Chords in the Indian music industry.
-Times of India said Nigam is one of the best live performers in India.
-India TV and the London Singing Institute have included him in the list of the top 10 Indian singers of all time.

-He is often compared to Mohammed Rafi for similar voice texture.
-Lata Mangeshkar said of him, "Among contemporary singers, I like Sonu Nigam best.
-He is serious about his music, has learnt classical and sings with confidence."
+The Times of India has described Nigam as a notable live performer.
+He has often been compared to Mohammed Rafi for a similar vocal texture.
+Lata Mangeshkar said of him, "Among contemporary singers, I like Sonu Nigam the best.
+He is serious about his music, has learnt classical and sings with confidence".

-Singer Armaan Malik takes a lot of inspiration from him.
-Singer and musician Ankit Tiwari cites Nigam as one of his musical inspirations.
-Shreya Ghoshal considers Sonu her favourite contemporary singer.
-Sunidhi Chauhan says his singing is so perfect that if you listen to him live, you won't be able to tell if he's singing live or in the studio.
-Arijit Singh said that Sonu Nigam is the ultimate versatile singer, whose versatility is impossible for anyone to match, and no singer today can sing as flawlessly as he does.
-Palash Sen of Euphoria called Sonu Nigam the most talented singer in Bollywood.
+Singers Armaan Malik and Ankit Tiwari cite Nigam as a major musical inspiration.
+Shreya Ghoshal considers Nigam "her favourite contemporary singer".
+Sunidhi Chauhan stated, "His singing is so perfect, that if you listen to him live, you won't be able to tell if he's singing live or in the studio".
+Arijit Singh said,"Sonu Nigam is the ultimate versatile singer, whose versatility is impossible for anyone to match, and no singer today can sing as flawlessly as he does".
+Palash Sen of Euphoria called Nigam the most talented singer in Bollywood.
 S. P. Balasubrahmanyam also appreciated his singing.

 Awards and honours

-Nigam receiving the National Film Award for Best Male Playback Singer from then President A. P. J. Abdul Kalam (left), 2005.